Your Guide to Exchange at UCD

 Please also check our COVID-19 FAQs for Prospective Incoming Exchange Students.

-In order to come to UCD on Exchange, you need to be nominated by your home university.
-Once nominated, UCD will provide students with the relevant application instructions.
+- In order to come to UCD on Exchange, you must be nominated by your home university.

 I have been nominated to go on Exchange to UCD

-If you have been nominated to go on Exchange to UCD, Cogratulations!
+If you have been nominated to go on Exchange to UCD, congratulations!
 Here are the next steps: